 Elsewhere in the town there’s Christianity, but not as we know it.
 At Kazansky Church there’s/are icons and bearded priests reminiscent of Greek Orthodox, because this is the faith that was linked to the Constantine Empire which split from European Christianity during the dark ages.
 The most obvious difference is the Eastern cross, that includes another cross bar at the base where Jesus’ feet would have rested.

-Our final chore in Tomsk is to get out visas registered.
-This should be a simple process where your paperwork is stamped to stay that you have arrived in the country, but our hotel takes almost 12 hours.
+Our final chore in Tomsk is to get our visas registered.
+This should be a simple process where your paperwork is stamped to say that you have arrived in the country, but our hotel takes almost 12 hours.
 It’s boring but important stuff because in Moscow police reportedly work the train stations to fine passengers as they hop off trains.
 The visa is returned just as we head to bed in marvel of Russian service.
 On the trains we’d already seen that our food would cool while a waiter finished a chapter of their Mills & Boon novel.
 In Russia the customer isn’t always right, they’re just always an irritation for staff.